More About Intrinsic Safety and Industrial Digital Thermometers

 • C-UL (Underwriters’ Laboratories of Canada)

 Are there questions you'd like answered about intrinsically safe temperature probes or TEGAM digital thermometers for industrial applications?
 Please reach-out to us here to get started.
+See our intrinsically safe digital thermometers here.
 Thanks for reading.

 *An Intrinsic Safety Barrier is a circuit design that safely passes fault current to ground (rather than into the hazardous area) for equipment mounted in hazardous areas.